inbravo/travel/june-2019/README.md

 * [Motorcycle checks](https://github.com/inbravo/travel/blob/master/june-2019/references/check-list.md) before starting the trip

 ## **Permits**
-* Rohtang pass requires a permit, can be obtained [online](https://rohtangpermits.nic.in)
+* Passing Rohtang pass, from Manali requires a permit, can be obtained [online](https://rohtangpermits.nic.in)
 	* Permit can be obtained two days in advance
 	* Private vehicles can cross Rohtang pass before 12 o'clock
+	* There is no need of permit while coming back from Leh
 * Leh inner line permit to visit further in Ladakh region, can be obtained [online](http://www.lahdclehpermit.in)
 	* Leh DC office (near polo ground) J&K Tourist Information Center (near car parking) provides permits
 	* Permit office works 9-5PM but applications are accepted up to 3PM only